Transition Engineering Building a Sustainable Future

 "If you want to be challenged in the way that you think about the future role of energy in an economy that seriously tries to address the problems of finite resource depletion and climate change, then expose yourself to this book’s provocative ideas on how engineering analysis can lead the way.
 It gets engineers to think as they are trained and inspires non-engineers to change their viewpoint and take action."

-Carey King, University of Texas at Austin, USA
+Carey King, Mechanical Engineering, University of Texas at Austin

 Professor Susan Krumdieck’s book Transition Engineering: Building a Sustainable Future is a technical instructional manual for engineers faced with how to adapt within our cities to meet the targets of 80 percent less fossil fuel.
 Not just the technical stuff, it’s also a strong imperative to do what we clearly must, to effect the inevitable downshift in energy use and in how we operate in the world.